Search

 I have my affidavit/s.
 Now what?

-When a facility requires the affidavit, go get one form per child notarized by a notary licensed in Texas.
+When a facility requires the affidavit, go get one form per child notarized.
 Do not sign your form until you are in front of the notary.

 Texas schools will accept only the official DSHS affidavit forms.
 No other forms, photocopies or reproductions are valid.